-In 2011, the College reviewed its policy regarding acceptable translation services.
-The policy includes details about acceptable translation services and provides contact information for these services.
+The translation policy includes details about acceptable translation services and provides contact information for these services.
 Translation services and providers are also reviewed annually.
 Under the policy, applicants need to have documents translated if they were educated in a language other than English or French or if any of their documents (such as a birth or marriage certificate) are in a language other than English or French.